ucdavis-bioinformatics-training/2020-Intro_Single_Cell_RNA_Seq/base/welcome.md

   * The Chat features of Zoom will **not** be our primary mode of text communication as its history is not reliable.
   * We will stick to a schedule to allow people to plan their day and know when they need to be back at their computers for lecture.

+Because video is involved, we ask everyone to be respectful and we reserve the right to remove someone if they are being disrespectful or disruptive.

 ####  Slack

 Text based communication will be conducted via a Slack channel.
 Staff will be monitoring the Slack channel to answer questions (and schedule a Zoom break out room if needed).
 If you know the answer to someone elses question, feel free to answer it.